hmalphettes/ubuntu-uncloud-recloud/README.markdown

 This script is used at the moment with the a VM created from 'uncloud'.
 That type of VM is originally made to run on EC2/Openstack.
 It works fine when re-imported into it.

+Another project similar to this is here: https://github.com/kickstarter/build-ubuntu-ami

 # Uncloud
 ## Usage